-- Inductor Requirement: PWM active rectifier-based power cells, proposed for regeneration, require inductors to filter switching frequency components due to two-level voltage operation at the input side.
+PWM active rectifier-based power cells, proposed for regeneration, require inductors to filter switching frequency components due to two-level voltage operation at the input side.
+The harmonic components in the input current of PWM rectifier-based power cells increase the transformer's rating, leading to higher costs and inefficiencies.

-- These challenges necessitate a more efficient and regenerative CMC design
+These challenges necessitate a more efficient and regenerative CMC design.

 - A coupled inductor of 20 mH with three limbs (similar to a conventional three-phase inductor except negligible air-gap) is used for each phase since the number of cells per phase is three.
 The primary side of the transformer is connected in delta.